malikpk02/atlys-scrapping-assignment/README.md

 ## Extending the Project

 1. **Adding New Storage Backends**: Implement the `Storage` strategy interface for the new storage backend and update the `get_storage` function.
 2. **Adding New Notifiers**: Implement the `Notifier` interface and create a new notifier class.
-Update the `scrape` function to use the new notifier.
+Update the `notify` function to use the new notifier.
 3. **Customizing Retry Logic**: Adjust the `retries` and `retry_interval` in `main.py` to change the retry behavior.